Smart, simple shipping and mailing solutions | Pitney Bowes

 1. Your Customers Are Asking for It

-While surveying your customer service inquiries, perhaps you see that several customers are asking whether you carry your products in other EU countries.
+While surveying your customer service enquiries, perhaps you see that several customers are asking whether you carry your products in other countries.
 Knowing that demand is there can be impetus enough to start your research to better understand what it will take to move into new markets.

 2. Your Business is Growing Fast

-If you’re satisfied with the amount of market share you have in the U.K, taking on another EU market may be the right challenge for your business.
+If you’re satisfied with the amount of market share you have in your home country, taking on another market may be the right challenge for your business.
 If you’ve established effective processes and procedures that make selling and delivering your product easy here, they should transfer over to new markets for the most part.

 Think about the processes that may be involved.
 Spend some time reviewing them and determine how much would have to be changed in another country.
-For example, would you have a local warehouse for your products in the new country or ship from the U.K.?
+For example, would you have a local warehouse for your products in the new country or ship from your home country?
 Would you need to find new local suppliers for your materials?

 3. Your Team is Ready to Tackle the World